jonas-schievink/rcgc/README.md

 reference, and can be freed immediately without having to perform a tracing phase.

+If there's a bug in the GC, and an object ends up getting collected while it's still reachable, any access to the object will fail to upgrade the `Weak` pointer and panic instead of becoming an unsafe use-after-free.

 Please refer to the [changelog](CHANGELOG.md) to see what changed in the last releases.